 If you ask any brand if their product is worth the money, they’re going to say yes.
 So rather than just telling you “Yes, of course Hydrow is worth the money!
 We have the best rowing machines to ever exist and you should stop your search right now.
 Click here to buy,” we want to take this opportunity to get real with you.

 If you’ve landed here, you’ve probably got some questions for us.
 We’re always happy to chat.
 We want all Hydrow users to feel empowered and excited to use their rower.
 That being said, we know that Hydrow is not for everyone.
 And that’s okay.

 But for those of you who are a good match for Hydrow… it’s one of the best decisions you’ll ever make.
 Of course, that’s the catch, right?
 Is Hydrow right for you?

-If you're looking for a quick sweat session to check it off of your to-do list, you can definitely do that with a Hydrow, but you'll be missing out on what makes Hydrow what we are.
+- If you’re looking for a quick sweat session to cheque it off of your to-do list, you can definitely do that with a Hydrow, but you’ll be missing out on what makes Hydrow what we are.

 So let’s dive into why a Hydrow is worth the money (for the right person).

 A Hydrow rowing machine could cost you £1,595 or £2,495 depending on which model you choose.
 You’ll find this same price range for other comparable machines.
 So this price point isn’t as much of a determining factor as many would think.
 Buy the Hydrow Rower and Hydrow Wave Rower

 A Hydrow Membership is £44/mo (plus applicable tax).

 How does this compare to other fitness memberships?

 Peloton’s all-access membership is £43/mo. iFit’s Family Plan (that allows for multiple user profiles like our membership does) is £38/mo.